 Words Dante Used That Modern Italian Lost: A Medieval Tuscan Vocabulary Guide

 I learned the hard way that a modern Italian dictionary won’t help with half of Dante’s vocabulary.
-When I first tackled the Divine Comedy, I’d look up a word, find nothing, panic, then discover it was perfectly common in 14th-century Tuscany.
-That gap between medieval Italian and modern Italian is where reading Dante gets tricky—and … Read more
+When I first tackled the Divine Comedy, I’d look up a word, find nothing, and panic.
+Then I’d discover it was perfectly common in 14th-century Tuscany.
+That gap between medieval Italian and modern Italian is where reading Dante … Read more

 A Pocket Guide to Dantes Pronouns: Tu, Voi, and the Politics of Address